DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 This table is produced when you run `$ node doc/documentationScript.js`.
 * The resource template is called oral-history Interview.
 It decides how the data is stored.
 If you need to change an entry or the ressource-template pleas visit [Omeka Backend](http://omeka.unibe.ch/admin)
+* To add a new theme edit the custom vocab: “Themen Oral-History Website" on Omeka-S
 * The data can be accessed via API using [_root_/api](https://www.corona-memory.ch/api/) For example the following GET query provides the required Metadata on the items to build the posts.
 The endpoint api/items is queried with the parameters per_page and item_set_id.